 The 2014 Mitsubishi Lancer isn't the freshest choice in the hyper-competitive compact-car segment, but its lineup is among the sportiest and most diverse.
 Available as a sporty sedan, stylish hatchback or the rally-ready Evolution, there's a Lancer to suit a wide variety of tastes.

-If you're looking for a sleek, sharp-handling compact car with personality and a comprehensive warranty, you'll find the many Mitsubishi Lancers worth a look.
-If you want your morning commute to feel like an Acropolis Rally special stage, the Evo is your ride.
+If you're looking for a sporty, sharp-handling compact car that stands out from the crowd and comes with a comprehensive warranty, the Mitsubishi Lancer deserves a look.
+If you want your morning commute to feel like a World Rally Championship special stage, the Evo is your ride.

 6-SPEED AUTO-SHIFTING TRANSMISSION